Who We Are

 Accreditation means that our organization’s programs, services, administration, and management processes have been rigorously evaluated and meet best practice standards.
-Achieving accreditation was not easy; it took us over a year to complete this challenging process.
-During that time, COA reviewed all aspects of every program service and administrative aspect of our agency.
 Accreditation will provide YOU with the confidence that Catholic Charities is providing the best level of service and that our services are among the best in the nation.

 Accreditation creates distinction among competition.
-Accreditation will set Catholic Charities apart from other social service providers when competing for grant funding.
-It will demonstrate OUR commitment and dedication to improving outcomes and safety for those we serve.
+Accreditation sets Catholic Charities apart from other social service providers when competing for grant funding.
+It demonstrates OUR commitment and dedication to improving outcomes and safety for those we serve.

 Probably the most important reason for us, is that accreditation drives continuous improvement.
-Accreditation will demonstrate OUR commitment to remaining compliant with industry standards and best practices; containing costs, and practicing quality performance improvement.
+Accreditation demonstrates OUR commitment to remaining compliant with industry standards and best practices; containing costs, and practicing quality performance improvement.

 I am very proud of the work that we do and the impact that we have on those living in our community.
 I know that we could not do this work, if it wasn’t for your support and generosity.
 On behalf of the Bishop of Norwich, the Board of Directors and my staff, I humbly say, thank you.

 The mission of Catholic Charities, Diocese of Norwich, Inc. is to respond to Christ's call to care for those of all faiths, who are in need.
 Catholic Charities will provide compassionate social services for individuals and families living in the Diocese of Norwich.
 These services shall be provided in a fiscally responsible manner with an emphasis on quality, efficiency and effectiveness, with special attention to people who are poor or disadvantaged.